mehCake/luraph-deobfuscator-py/README.md

 how control‑flow graphs, taint tracking and symbolic execution can be combined to reconstruct readable Lua from simple bytecode traces.

+Heuristics in `src/deobfuscator.py` attempt to detect the Luraph version used in a script.
+Version specific tweaks live in `src/versions/` and are applied automatically when the virtual machine executes embedded bytecode (currently covering v14.0.2 through v14.2).

 ## Installation

 Clone the repository and (optionally) install the non-existent dependencies to